 Philadelphia is a city of neighborhoods, each with its own personality and highlights.
-Neighborhoods are often associated with one ethnic group or another, but the lines have become increasingly blurred.
 Here are some places to visit:

 Center City is a river-to-river rectangle laid out by William Penn in 1682.
 North-south streets are numbered from the Delaware River to the Schuylkill River.
 East-west streets are named, mostly after trees, with house numbers corresponding to the numbered cross streets.